nickneusch/maryland-basketball-report/README.md

 # maryland-basketball-report

 I developed a written report to analyzing the University of Maryland Basketball Team under the direction of head coach Kevin Willard.
-The purpose of the report was to seek trends in Willard's successful teams, as well as, find correlations between shooting splits/shares and reaching the Sweet 16 of the NCAA Tournament.
+The purpose of the report was to seek trends in Willard's successful teams, as well as, find correlation between shooting splits/shares and reaching the Sweet 16 of the NCAA Tournament.

 <img src="https://github.com/user-attachments/assets/bae9965d-ddf1-421a-8230-8cf000d5bd24" alt="PSA Grading Analytics Dashboard" width="1000">

 ## Motivation

-My friend, Taylor, owns a sports cards business.
-Within his business, he submits cards for grading to PSA (Professional Sports Authenticator).
-Each card is graded on a scale from 1-10, depending on the quality of four main categories: centering, corners, edges, and surface condition.
-A higher numerical grade indicates a more prestine card.
-Thus, cards that receive higher grades are worth exponentially more than their raw (ungraded) value, however, cards that receive a low grade can decrease the value of the card.
-Additionally, there is a ~$20 fee to grade each card.
-Therefore, it is important to be selective when deciding which cards to submit.
-I created this dashboard to help Taylor use analytics to help guide his decision-making.
+I have always loved College Basketball since I was a little kid growing up.
+This seemed like the perfect opportunity to improve my skills of exploratory data analysis and technical writing with something that I am very interested in.
+I really wanted to work with the University of Maryland basketball team, so I created this project trying to get my foot in the door after getting in contact with one of the assistant coaches.
+He had told me to create a project seeing "what Willard's teams has had success with in the past" and "what can help get us back to the Sweet 16".
+This was the result.

-This report is looking for trends in Head Coach Willard’s teams that have had success, in addition to, correlation between shooting splits/shares and making the sweet sixteen over the past 4 seasons.
-Data cleaning and transformation were done in Excel, while exploratory data analysis and correlation assessments were executed using Python.
-Distribution analysis, hypothesis testing, regression modeling, and data visualization were performed in Tableau to effectively present the findings.
-Graph annotations were added in Adobe Photoshop.
+The report is looking for trends in head coach Willard’s teams that have had success, in addition to, correlation between shooting splits/shares and making the Sweet 16 over the past 4 seasons.

 ## Workflow
 1. Download the data for each submission from PSA.
 A submission is a group of cards submitted in the same order.